 How much down payment do I need for my car loan?

-Until relatively recent times, it was standard for car dealers and finance companies to require at least 20% down payment on the purchase of a car.
+Until recent times, it was standard for car dealers and finance companies to require at least 20% down payment on the purchase of a car.
 It was for a good reason.

 Because cars depreciate in value from the moment they are driven off a dealer’s lot, a down payment helps offset that rapid decrease in value, which may keep the loan from becoming “upside down.”
 It also protects the loan company or bank because, if they have to repossess the vehicle, they have a smaller risk of losing money.
+It also protects the car buyer from financial loss if the car is stolen or totaled and the insurance money isn’t sufficient to cover the loan.

 Things are different now